Radio Frequency Ablation (RFA)

 The RFA has negligible side effects compared to other treatment methods.
 A patient may feel a little discomfort or mild pain during treatment and slightly unwell with high temperature for few days.
 A patient can stay in hospital overnight and can be treated as an outpatient and go home the same day.

-At SPDT 4 LIFE, we have state of the art medical equipment and a team of Professionals dedicated to offering the best Possible Radio Frequency Ablation treatment for optimal results.
+At SoSDT 4 LIFE, we have state of the art medical equipment and a team of Professionals dedicated to offering the best Possible Radio Frequency Ablation treatment for optimal results.